TABLE OF CONTENTS

 (3) The Small Business Innovative Research (SBIR) program and the Small Business Technology Transfer (STTR) pilot program under the authority of the Small Business Act (15 U.S.C.
 638).

 (a) The Source Selection Authority (SSA) shall be established at the lowest reasonable level for each acquisition and documented in the acquisition plan or PSM presentation.
 The SSA for center acquisitions shall be established in accordance with center procedures.
 For acquisitions designated as Headquarters selections, the SSA will be identified as part of the Master Buy Plan process (see 1807.71).

-responsible for proper and efficient conduct of the source selection process and for making the final source selection decision.
-The SSA has the following in addition to those listed in the FAR:
+for proper and efficient conduct of the source selection process and for making the final source selection decision.
+The SSA has the following responsibilities in addition to those listed in the FAR: